AdamRuffner/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

-  - .call - will invoke the function, and you pass in the arguments one at a time.
+  - window binding - 'this' default if not assigned to anything.
+Bad practice.
-  -  .apply - will invoke the function, have to pass arguments as an array.
+  - Implicit binding- when invoked looks to left of the dot, applies to objects w/ methods.
-  - .bind - similar to call but does NOT invoke the function, and returns a function
+  - explicit binding -
-  - new - constructs a new object abd 'this' points to the new object that is created
+    .bind - similar to call but does NOT invoke the function, and returns a function .call - immediatley invokes function, pass in arguments 1by1 .apply - imideatley invokes the function only pass in arguments as array

 5. Why do we need super() in an extended class?